-Further, any capital expenditure incurred must be capitalised in accordance with para 7 of Accounting Standard 10 (Revised 2016) titled 'Property, Plant and Equipment' issued by the Institute of Chartered Accountants of India (applicable from FY 2017-2018 onwards), which states "The cost of an item of property, plant and equipment should be recognised as an asset
+Further, any capital expenditure incurred must be capitalised in accordance with para 7 of Accounting Standard 10 (Revised 2016) titled 'Property, Plant and Equipment' issued by the Institute of Chartered Accountants of India (applicable from FY 2017-2018 onwards), which states "The cost of an item of property, plant and equipment should be recognised as an asset if, and only if:

-- (a) it is probable that future economic benefits associated with the item will flow to the - (b) the cost of the item can be measured reliably."
+- (a) it is probable that future economic benefits associated with the item will flow to the enterprise; and - (b) the cost of the item can be measured reliably."

-Accordingly, an amount of INR 20,00,000 already received from the society during FY 2018-2019 and remaining balance of INR 69,95,834 (INR 89,95,834 minus INR 20,00,000) incurred on the school building during the FY 2015-2016 to FY 2018-2019) is hereby added to the fund position of the school (enclosed in the later part of this order) considering the same as funds available with the school and with the direction to the school to recover this amount from the society within 30 days from the date of this order.
+Accordingly, remaining balance of INR 69,95,834 (INR 89,95,834 minus INR 20,00,000) incurred on the school building during the FY 2015-2016 to FY 2018-2019) is hereby added to the fund position of the school (enclosed in the later part of this order) considering the same as funds available with the school and with the direction to the school to recover this amount from the society within 30 days from the date of this order.
 Further, the school is directed to follow DOE instruction regarding development fund and ensure that development fund is utilised only towards purchase of furniture, fixture and equipment.